DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 Item: ``VF``
 ^^^^^^^^^^^^

-Matches packets addressed to a virtual function ID of the device.
+Matches traffic originating from (ingress) or going to (egress) a given virtual function of the current device.

-If the underlying device function differs from the one that would normally receive the matched traffic, specifying this item prevents it from reaching that device unless the flow rule contains a `Action: VF`_.
-Packets are not duplicated between device instances by default.
+If supported, should work even if the virtual function is not managed by the application and thus not associated with a DPDK port ID.

-- Likely to return an error or never match any traffic if this causes a VF device to match traffic addressed to a different VF.
+Note this pattern item does not match VF representors traffic which, as separate entities, should be addressed through their own DPDK port IDs.

 - Can be specified multiple times to match traffic addressed to several VF IDs.
 - Can be combined with a PF item to match both PF and VF traffic.